Buying a Property? Get the Facts First

 For example:

-This search might flag that your property's loft conversion was built without appropriate planning permission or building control sign-off.
-This might mean it is dangerous and that the property should have been sold as having one less bedroom.
+Local Authority Search: This search might reveal that your property's loft conversion was built without planning permission or building control sign-off.
+This could mean it's unsafe or that you could face enforcement action.
+It might also affect the property's value.

 It might mean that you can bargain with the seller to pay for retrospective building control sign-off on the works or perhaps to pay for an indemnity against the local authority fining you if they discover the anomaly.